 What is the outlook?

-The outlook (prognosis) is usually excellent.
+The outlook (prognosis) of vitamin D deficiency is usually excellent.
 Both the vitamin levels and the symptoms usually respond well to treatment.
 However, it can take time (months) for bones to recover and for symptoms such as pain to improve.

 Further reading and references

 Vitamin D and health; Scientific Advisory Committee on Nutrition (July 2016)

 Sunlight exposure: risks and benefits; NICE Guidance (February 2016)

 Avenell A, Mak JC, O'Connell D; Vitamin D and vitamin D analogues for preventing fractures in post-menopausal women and older men.
 Cochrane Database Syst Rev. 2014 Apr 144:CD000227. doi: 10.1002/14651858.CD000227.pub4.